 Front of chassis: 4-bar mobile goal (mogo) lift — grabs and places mobile goals into scoring zones.

 Center of chassis: 4-motor turbo drive (sometimes 6-motor for late season).
-Note: under Override 2026-27's 55W rule, 6-motor turbo drives are no longer legal — see Override Drivetrain Decision for current options.
+Note: under Override 2026-27, 6-motor turbo drives are no longer legal — rule R11a caps drivetrain motor power at 55W and rule R11b prohibits PTO recovery from drivetrain to other subsystems.
+See Override Drivetrain Decision for current options.

 Back of chassis: DR4B with chain bar on top, passive cone intake on the chain bar end-effector.